pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 - Deploy a monitoring system
 - Deploy the Pump component, and enable CN verification

-1. Create a TiDB cluster:
+1. Create a TiDB cluster with a monitoring system and the Pump component:

     Create the `tidb-cluster.yaml` file: